trustwallet/blockatlas/README.md

 ## Contributing

-If you'd like to add support for a new blockchain, feel free to file a pull request.
+Feel free to file a pull request if you'd like to add support for a new blockchain.
-Note that most tokens that run on top of other chains are already supported and don't require code changes (e.g. ERC-20).
+Note that most tokens that run on top of other chains are already supported and don't require code changes (e.g., ERC-20).

 The best way to submit feedback and report bugs is to open a GitHub issue.
 Please be sure to include your operating system, version number, and